Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Implementing High Availability for an Add-on

 Application Scenarios

 CCE offers various add-ons that enhance the cloud native capabilities of clusters.
-These add-ons include features like container scheduling and elasticity, cloud native observability, container networking, storage, and security.
-Helm charts are used to deploy these add-ons.
-Workload pods of the add-ons are deployed on worker nodes within the clusters.
+These add-ons enable features like container scheduling and elasticity, cloud native observability, container networking, storage, and security.
+You can use Helm charts to deploy these add-ons and run their workload pods on worker nodes.

 As add-ons have become more popular, their stability and reliability have become essential requirements.
-By default, CCE implements a policy for add-on deployment where worker nodes have a hard anti-affinity configuration, and AZs have a soft anti-affinity configuration.
+By default, CCE implements a hard anti-affinity rule for add-on deployment on worker nodes and a soft anti-affinity rule on AZs.
 This section explains how to enhance the CCE add-on scheduling policy, allowing you to customize the deployment policy according to your requirements.

-An add-on typically runs as Deployments or DaemonSets.
+An add-on typically runs as a Deployment or DaemonSet.
 By default, DaemonSet pods are deployed on all nodes.
-To ensure HA of the add-on, there are multiple pods, AZ affinity policies, and specified node scheduling configured for Deployments.
+To ensure Deployment HA, configure multiple pods, AZ affinity rules, and specified node scheduling.

 Take the CoreDNS add-on as an example.
-This add-on is deployed as two pods by default in the preferred mode, and the scheduling policies are hard anti-affinity for nodes and soft anti-affinity for AZs.
-In this case, two nodes are needed to ensure that all add-on pods in the cluster can run properly, and Deployment pods of the add-on can be preferentially scheduled to nodes in different AZs.
+CoreDNS runs in two Deployment pods by default in the preferred mode.
+It is configured with hard anti-affinity rules for nodes and soft anti-affinity rules for AZs.
+In this case, two nodes are needed to ensure that all the CoreDNS pods in the cluster can run properly, and the add-on pods can be preferentially scheduled to nodes in different AZs.

-The following sections describe how to further improve the add-on SLA.
+The following describes how to further improve the add-on SLA.

-You can adjust the number of CoreDNS pods ensure high performance and HA.
+You can adjust the number of CoreDNS pods to ensure high performance and HA.

 1. Log in to the CCE console and click the cluster name to access the cluster console.
 In the navigation pane, choose Add-ons, locate CoreDNS on the right, and click Edit.